YanKlInnomme/FoundryVTT-k4lt/README.md

  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.1.2.2
+ * Following the update to the premium 'The Black Madonna' module, added a 'Family' section to the 'Background' tab of the Player Character sheet

 ## Version 6.1.1.2
  * Fixed drag-and-drop of Occupation on Player Character sheets

 ## Version 6.1.1.1
   * Fixed the duplicate Actions bug when duplicating or importing a Player Character